 4. Cité Internationale de la Gastronomie

 The Hôtel-Dieu de Notre-Dame-de-la-Piété was a hospital during the Middle-Ages.
-The first buildings date the 12th century.
-As for the monumental façade opening onto the Rhône, it was built by Soufflot in the 18th century.
+The first buildings date from the 12th century.
+The monumental façade opening onto the Rhône, it was built by Soufflot in the 18th century.

 Since October 2019 the historical complex has housed the International Gastronomy Centre.
 The world’s only cultural centre devoted to fine food!

 The centre occupies the oldest parts of the Hôtel-Dieu.
 The Cité de la Gastronomie’s theme is food as nutrition and a guarantor of good health (after all, we’re in a former hospital!)